Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 Final Thoughts

 Bedbugs deserve their reputation as one of the toughest pests to get rid of.
 But tough isn't the same as impossible.
-Washing all your clothes, then storing them in plastic bags while you steam your furniture and apply diatomaceous earth around baseboards is a ton of work.
+Washing all your clothes, then storing them in plastic bags while you steam your furniture and apply diatomaceous earth around baseboards, is a ton of work.
 Plus, to defeat the bedbug lifecycle, you'll probably have to do it 2-3 times in a month or so.